leikareipa/leikareipa.github.io/desktop/Wrapperit/Pelit/Destruction Derby 2/Msi-2-Sw/readme.txt

 This is a Mystique-to-software wrapper for Destruction Derby 2.
 Not intended as a general-purpose Mystique wrapper.
 Not affiliated with Matrox.
-ArtisaaniSoft, 2025.
+Sigmoid Colon, 2025.

     THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR